donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/bernstein.jpg" alt="Bernstein" width="200px"/>

 This discusses various post-quantum cryptosystems, although it is now slightly outdated since the NIST chose the winner of the post-quantum cryptography competition.
 Also, Rainbow was broken in two swift strikes since this book was written.
-Still, it's a good start to post-quantum crypto.
+Still, it's a good start to post-quantum cryptography.

-#### Coding Theory and Information
+#### Information and Coding Theory

 Coding Theory and Information Theory more generally is an interesting subject with a unique flavor.
 The kind I know of uses a lot of algebra, mostly ring theory.
 I learned the subject from this book: